TyrfingMjolnir/EnsembleBergselven/README.md

 - Helloween - Walls of Jericho
 - Savatage - White Witch
 - Savatage - Hall of the Mountain King
+- Rainbow
-- Rainbow - Man on the Silver Mountain
+  - Man on the Silver Mountain
-- Rainbow - Temple of the King
+  - Temple of the King
 - Iron Maiden - Run to the Hills
 - Dio - Rainbow in the Dark
 - The Doors - People are Strange